MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 ## Register a new machine

 Your machine is automatically registered on the currently selected environment in the application.
-If you don't have permission to register your machine in that environment or want to use another environment, update the environment.
+If you don't have permission to register your machine in that environment or want to use another environment, update the environment manually.

 1. [Install the latest version](install.md) of Power Automate on your device.
 If you already have the latest version, skip to step 3.